ElofssonLab/SubCons/README.md

 	sudo apt-get update
 	sudo apt-get install loctree2

-YOU ALSO NEED loctree2-data so download using:
+INSTALL loctree2-data:

 	1-) wget ftp://rostlab.org/free/loctree2-data-1.0.2.tar.gz

 	2-) it is recomended to untar the folder in the same path of LocTree2

-NOTE: IF YOU GOT AN ERROR LIKE THIS WHEN INSTALLING LocTree2: Cannot set LC_CTYPE to default locale: No such file or directory
+NOTE: IF YOU GOT AN ERROR LIKE THIS WHEN INSTALLING

+	"LocTree2: Cannot set LC_CTYPE to default locale: No such file or directory"

 You maybe need to type in the terminal this command:

-	A-) export LC_ALL="en_US.UTF-8"
+	1-) export LC_ALL="en_US.UTF-8"

 NOTE: